aleshaleksey/fansys23/08-spell-list.md

 **Description**: Create a solid, physical barrier of earth with a radius of **up to** 15ft around the target.
 The barrier gives total cover and total concealment to targets within it.
 Dealing physical damage to the barrier (HiT=10, HP=10, damage reduction(except "esoteric")=10) in one turn opens a window big enough for a small size entity to enter freely (or a medium entity to squeeze through).
 At the end of the turn the barrier resets.

 **Limitation**:
 - If, while the spell is active, the target of the spell moves or was moved since the start of the caster's last turn, the caster must make a Threshold=15 concentration save or lose the spell.
-This save is eschewed if the spell is cast with at least 5 MP dice.
+The caster does not need to make the save if the spell is cast with at least 5 MP dice.

 **Special**:
 - If the spell is cast as a reaction, it cannot be upcast, and lasts for 1 minute.
 - If the attack is a rectilinear effect and the barrier crosses its path, the target is affected as if it is inside the barrier.
-- Effects caused by area of effect "earth" spells of an equal or lower level that do not require an attack roll are excluded from the spell's area of effect.
+- The barrier completely negates effects caused by area of effect "earth" spells of an equal or lower level than the "earth ward" that do not require an attack roll.

 **Upcast**: For every extra MP dice above 3 placed in the spell, the radius extends by 5ft, or the duration increases by 1h.
 - If the spell is cast as a reaction, it cannot be upcast.
 - At 5MP and higher the spell is no longer concentration.

 **Global:** This is one of the lesser barrier spells.
-Cast globally it extends over a radius of 300ft centered on a square/point and lasts for a week.
+Cast globally it extends over a radius of 300ft centred on a square/point and lasts for a week.
 For every 2MP dice above 6 either the duration increases by a week, or the radius increases by 200ft.

 ___
 ### Fairy Shelter